YujiSeto/Python-Learning-Journey/resources/RESOURCES.md

 - **MySQL.connector** 🔗

 These modules allow seamless connection and interaction with databases, making it easier to manage and query data in Python.

+## ⚠️ Important

+### 📁 **Structured Data**

+Structured data is commonly found in databases and other standardized formats such as:

+- 📄 **XML** (eXtensible Markup Language) – A markup language that defines a set of rules for encoding documents.
+- 🗃️ **CVS** (Concurrent Version System) – A version control system that manages changes to source code.
+- 🧾 **JSON** (JavaScript Object Notation) – A lightweight format for storing and transporting data.
+- 🔄 And many others...

+These formats play a vital role in organizing, storing, and exchanging data across systems and platforms.